The Moorish Giralda tower seen from the Patio de los Naranjos of Seville Cathedral in April.

 Ask at hotels (the bugcrew had rentals delivered to the hotel at no extra charge).

 Alternatively if you have the time, inclination and a credit card the city offers rental bikes from various automated locations with information in English.

 Trams run through the upper corner of the old town but the route is not especially useful for regular tourism.
 There's also a Metro stop at Puerta de Jerez in the old town which cleverly does not connect with the main Rail Station of Santa Justa.
 So that's a long walk or a taxi ride then.

 A tapas bar in Barrio Santa Cruz.

 The bugcrew were generally disappointed by Seville's tapas (snack foods served with drinks).
 This city is supposed to serve Spain's best tapas but we were rushed and did not check recommended places.
-Still, we ate tapas for 5 days and thought that Malaga's offerings were much better, perhaps because the main diners in Malaga are locals but in Seville many are tourists?
+Still, we ate tapas for 5 days and thought that Malaga's offerings were much better, probably because the main diners in Malaga are locals but in Seville many are tourists.